neurodata/r-mgc/README.md

 require(MGC)  # source the package now that it is set up
 ```

+The package should take approximately 8 seconds on a standard computer (4 cores @ 3.3 GHz/core, 16 GB RAM with internet at least 25 Mbps).

 # Demo

 The `MGC` demo can be run as follows: